misiektoja/xbox_monitor/docs/troubleshooting.md

 ## Error Messages and Recovery

 Every reported problem carries a category, a one-line summary, a `To fix:` paragraph and a link.
 The category decides the advice, so the same failure reads the same way wherever it surfaces.
+A command in the fix text matches how you installed the tool: `xbox_monitor ...` for a PyPI install and `python3 xbox_monitor.py ...` for a downloaded script.
+It also carries the `--config-file` or `--env-file` you started with.

 | What you see | What it usually means |
 | --- | --- |